Acel-01/lifestores/README.md

   ### On windows
   - Run `pip install -r requirements.txt` for python 2.x
   - Run `pip3 install -r requirements.txt` for python 3.x
-- Follow the instruction here to manually fix a bug for Graphene and Django 4.0+ `https://stackoverflow.com/questions/70382084/import-error-force-text-from-django-utils-encoding`
+- Follow the instructions here to manually fix a bug for Graphene and Django 4.0+ `https://stackoverflow.com/questions/70382084/import-error-force-text-from-django-utils-encoding`
 - Set up environment Variables
   - Create a .env file with `touch .env`